Skip navigation

 Course summary

 The BA (Hons) Education and Professional Practice (Top-up) course is designed for you if you are an FdA Education graduate and want to top up your qualification to BA honours degree level.
 This degree will open up a diverse range of career options in the sector, allowing you to make a real difference to the education and development of others.
 Taught at NTU in Mansfield, you’ll cover education in its widest sense – both nationally and internationally.
 You’ll learn how people develop throughout their lives and study how education contributes to society.
 Whether you plan to go straight into the world of work on graduating, or this is your stepping stone to further study, you’ll gain the knowledge and transferable skills you need to progress in a diverse range of careers in education.
-Why study this course?
+Why study BA (Hons) Education and Professional Practice (Top-up) at NTU Mansfield?

 • You’ll gain hands-on experience and develop your confidence as a professional practitioner through workplace or placement opportunities.